Superfamily Papilionoidea - Butterflies (excluding skippers)

 Subphylum Hexapoda (Hexapods)

 Synonyms and other taxonomic changes

-BugGuide currently follows the taxonomy and nomenclature in A Catalogue of the Butterflies of the United States and Canada
+BugGuide primarily follows the taxonomy and nomenclature in A Catalogue of the Butterflies of the United States and Canada

 by Jonathan Pelham (1)